 Three Streams of Student Support

 The three streams include Therapeutic and Educational Care, Social Inclusion, and Guidance & Discipline.
-The Social Inclusion Coordinator also works closely with the eighth grade students who form the Student Action Committee.
+The Social Inclusion Coordinator also works closely with the eighth-grade students who form the Student Action Committee.
 These students assume a leadership role in our school, working with younger students as mediators, helpers, and mentors.

 Anti-racism Resources for White People: A compilation of resources for white people and parents to deepen our work in anti-racism

-Teaching Tolerance: Teaching about race, racism, and police violence
+Learning for Justice: Teaching about race, racism, and police violence

 - Current parents may contact their child’s class teacher to learn more about how we incorporate “windows” and “mirrors” to highlight the broad spectrum of human experience.